 Phew.
 I’ve written about a lot of confusing things on CTMQ from trail re-routes to strange museum choices and Danbury’s street lay-out.
 But I’m finding that a few of Connecticut’s single-label contract brewers may prove the most daunting of all.

-We have several and these Weed guys may be the most convoluted.
+We have several and these and the Weed folks may be the most convoluted.
 In fact, I’m not even sure if I should include them on my comprehensive Connecticut Beer Master List.
 This, despite the fact that the beer is absolutely brewed in Bloomfield at Hooker and the folks behind the bottle I drank most definitely reside in Cheshire.